uni-medical/SAM-Med3D/readme.md

 </div>

 ## 🔥🌻📰 News 📰🌻🔥
 - **[New Checkpoints Release]** Finetuned SAM-Med3D for organ/brain segmentation is released now!
 Hope you enjoy the enhanced performance for specific tasks 😉.
+Details are in [results](https://github.com/uni-medical/SAM-Med3D/blob/main/readme.md#-dice-on-different-anatomical-architecture-and-lesions) and [ckpt](https://github.com/uni-medical/SAM-Med3D#-checkpoint).
 - **[Recommendation]** If you are interested in computer vision, we recommend checking out [OpenGVLab](https://github.com/OpenGVLab) for more exciting projects like [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D/tree/main)!